Tango is passion

-I cannot make a new student passionate about tango.
-I can share my passion with my students.
-But many would judge me crazy, obsessed, neurotic, and I would reply that while you judge, you cannot dance.
+Some may judge me as crazy, obsessed, or neurotic, and I would reply that while you judge, you cannot dance.

-I am satisfied if the new student learns, at least, to respect tango for what it is.
+I am satisfied if a new student learns, at least, to respect Tango for what it is.

 I am very patient.
 Tango made me so.

 You do not have to rush in getting to know Tango.
 Tango is infinite.
 Also, you have to enjoy your path in becoming a real milonguera or milonguero, enjoy it the way you enjoy a tasty flavored meal, even for the moments it may get too spicy.

 I will not say “I told you that already.”
 I will always present the concepts you need to know and apply, as if it were the first time I am presenting them to you.
 Repetition is needed, but we can make repetition a non-boring exercise if we do it to the wonderful music that Tango is.